There’s a place for you here.

 Contact the diocesan office

-Please note that the diocesan office is currently closed to the public due to COVID-19.
+Please note that the diocesan office is currently open by appointment only.
+If you have business you wish to conduct in-person at the office, please contact a member of the diocesan staff to set up an appointment.
+Visitors agree to abide by the current COVID-19 Employee & Visitor Protection Plan for the Diocesan Office .
 Diocesan staff are working remotely and can be reached by phone or email.

 Typical remote office hours are 8:30 a.m.-4:30 p.m., Monday-Friday.